+Let us explain.
 Even though the property is being surrendered, the bank is still obligated to foreclose to clear title.
 The foreclosure process will result in a sale of the property.
 If the sale price is less than what is owed on the mortgage, a deficiency judgment results.
-Subject to state law, outside of bankruptcy the borrower would be personally liable for the entire amount of the judgment.
-Generally, a chapter 7 bankruptcy will eliminate all unsecured debt including deficiencies after a foreclosure.
+Subject to state law, outside of bankruptcy, the borrower would be personally liable for the entire amount of the judgment.
+Generally, a Chapter 7 bankruptcy will eliminate all unsecured debt including deficiencies after a foreclosure.

 By contrast, in a Chapter 13 bankruptcy, the deficiency between the foreclosure sale price and mortgage amount will be paid out as unsecured debt, at far less than 100%.
 Because the debtor will still be responsible to pay some of his or her unsecured debt through the plan, a short sale that slashes this debt before bankruptcy remains beneficial.
 Therefore, if a borrower can negotiate a short sale prior to filing for Chapter 13 bankruptcy, she will reduce her plan payment by reducing her unsecured debt.

 Bottom line on Chapter 13 and short sales: Completing a short sale before this chapter of bankruptcy has the potential to lower your plan payments.

 It is always wise to consult with an experienced bankruptcy attorney if you have questions, whether they be related to a short sale or foreclosure as it concerns your bankruptcy petition.
 Filing for bankruptcy can be complex, so you’ll want the assistance of a qualified attorney to guide you through the legal process and ensure you fill out all the paperwork correctly and disclose all your assets.